-HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and greater.
+HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

-Because its functional surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.
+Because its operational surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

-These filters stay fresher longer too, typically between three to six months.
+These filters stay fresher longer too, usually between three to six months.

-There are several different types of electronic filtering systems you can install in your home.
+There are a couple of electronic filtering systems you can add in your home.